microsoft/codetour/README.md

 In addition to taking tours that are part of the currently open workspace, you can also open a tour file that someone else sent you and/or you created yourself.
 Simply run the `CodeTour: Open Tour File...` command and/or click the folder icon in the title bar of the `CodeTour` tree view.

+> Note: The `CodeTour` tree view only appears if the currently opened workspace has any tours and/or you're currently taking a tour.

 ## Navigating a tour

 Once you've started a tour, the comment UI will guide you, and includes navigation actions that allow you to perform the following:

-- `Move Previous` - Navigate back to the previous step in the current tour
+- `Move Previous` - Navigate to the previous step in the current tour.
+This command is visible for step #2 and later.
-- `Move Next` - Navigate to the next step in the current tour
+- `Move Next` - Navigate to the next step in the current tour.
+This command is visible for all steps but the last one in a tour.
-- `Edit Tour` - Begin editing the current tour (see [authoring](#authoring-tours) for details)
+- `Edit Tour` - Begin editing the current tour (see [authoring](#authoring-tours) for details).
+Note that not all tours are editable, so depending on how you started the tour, you may or may not see this action.
-- `End Tour` - End the current tour and remove the comment UI
+- `End Tour` - End the current tour and remove the comment UI.

 <img width="500px" src="https://user-images.githubusercontent.com/116461/76151723-ca00b580-606c-11ea-9bd5-81c1d9352cef.png" />